 Twin Lakes State Park has a number of cabins that may be rented.
 There is also a campground a couple hundred yards from the start line.
 The Campground at Twin Lakes State opens the first weekend of March and is the best value for the race.
 It sits less than 400 meters from the start line.
 There is one hotel in Burkeville, approximately 10 minutes away.
 The other nearest hotels are in Farmville, a 20 minute drive away.

-All runners signing up by March 10th are guaranteed a shirt.
+All runners signing up by March 5th are guaranteed a shirt.
 Runners signing up after are not guaranteed a shirt.
 The shirts will be long sleeve shirts.
 Female shirts often run small so female runners wanting a larger shirt should order up a size.
 Sometimes the long sleeve shirts are gender neutral.
 Shirt style will be communicated ahead of time leaving an opportunity to change your choice if a different style is used.

 Prizes will be awarded for 1st, 2nd and 3rd place male and female in each distance.
 Only the 1st place relay team will receive an award.
 Finisher’s awards will be given to all runners completing a 50k, 50 mile, 100k or 100 mile distance.
 Runner’s finishing 100 miles will receive a belt buckle.
 Only complete laps will count.
 Runners must finish their current lap by the time cap in order for it to count.
 Runners must be present in order to qualify for a prize.
 The following laps must be completed to achieve noteworthy distances:

 50k- 9 laps (30.6)